vanguardban/imunsure/README.md

 # ✨ Features

-📂 3 Ticket Categories — Questions, Product Support & Wholesale \n
+📂 3 Ticket Categories — Questions, Product Support & Wholesale <br/>
 🏗️ Auto Category Creation — Creates Discord categories automatically if they don't exist

 🔒 Private Channels — Each ticket is visible only to the user and staff